alloy-rs/core/crates/syn-solidity/README.md

 However, `syn-solidity` is more permissive and lenient compared to the official Solidity compiler and grammar specifications.
 Some examples of code patterns that are valid in `syn-solidity` but not in the official compiler include:
+- identifiers are Rust identifiers (`syn::Ident`), and as such cannot contain the dollar sign (`$`), but can contain unicode characters
 - trailing punctuation, like commas (`,`) in function arguments or enums definitions
 - certain variable and function attributes in certain contexts, like `internal` functions or functions with implementations (`{ ... }`) in interfaces
+- parameter storage locations in item definitions, like `uint256[] memory` in an error definition

 This lenient behavior is intentionally designed to facilitate usage within procedural macros, and to reduce general code complexity in the parser and AST.